Ansible Tower / Automation Controller

 Location

-Bearer token used for Automation Controller API requests
+AuthorizationBearer token used for Automation Controller API requests

-controller database tables storing OAuth applications and tokens
+Controller database tables storing OAuth applications and tokens

-API client traces and CI output
+API client traces, AWX collection debug output, and CI output

 Notes

 Token privileges follow the owning user, OAuth application, scopes, and RBAC configuration.
+No stable public token prefix was confirmed, so no token-value regex is added.

 Administrator/User Password